 The advice 90% of you will ignore:

-Think twice about wearing a T-shirt if you can just as easily wear a Polo, short sleeve, or long sleeve button-up.
+Think twice about wearing a T-shirt if you can just as easily wear a polo, short sleeve, or long sleeve button-up.
 Yes, I know everyone else wears them, but in most situations a short sleeve collared shirt is simply a better choice because of its versatility.
 Even a $150 designer T-shirt is outclassed by a $25 polo because the latter has a collar.
-Summer picnics, informal garage graduation parties, and Sunday morning brunch at Stubb’s Bar-B-Q can all be attended in style with a short sleeve button dress shirt.
+Summer picnics, informal garage graduation parties, and Sunday morning brunch at Stubb’s Bar-B-Q can all be attended in style with a short-sleeve button-up dress shirt.

 When it comes to colors and patterns, polo shirts are afforded more freedom in their range of acceptable hues and contrast.
-They are one of the few exceptions where a man can wear bright & bold colors and not be accused of trying to draw attention to himself (well, within reason).
-Fabrics types are either a smooth weave or a more casual rough weave with visible texture; you want to choose polos made from cotton, although up to 15% of other fibers types is acceptable as they may be used to enhance performance, fit, and comfort.
+They are one of the few exceptions where a man can wear bright and bold colors and not be accused of trying to draw attention to himself (well, within reason).
+Fabric types are either a smooth weave or a more casual rough weave with visible texture; you want to choose polos made from cotton, although up to 15% of other fiber types is acceptable as they may be used to enhance performance, fit, and comfort.

 The Button-Down Short Sleeve